fanlidublin/DaysInDublin/Daily_Proverb.md

 - A wet man does not fear the rain.
 Unknown

 - The wisest mind has something yet to learn.
 George Santayana

+- Reflect upon your blessings, of which everyone has plenty, not on your past misfortunes, of which everyone has some.
+Charles Dickens